-biofilm formation, swarming, and collective gene regulation as model
+biofilm formation and swarming as model

 systems.
 Bacterial biofilms are

 surface-associated bacterial communities that are held together by an